danialbehzadi/docker-belos-cicd/README.md

 ## How to use

 ### Simple mode
-build cm14.1 LineageOS for `hammerhead` with default settings
+build BelOS 2 for `hammerhead` with default settings
 ```
 docker run \
     --restart=always \